CFA® Charter: Salary and Benefits

 Salary and Compensation

 Further benefits of the CFA credential include providing career advancement opportunities, higher salaries, and other advantages to investment management professionals.
-The CFA charter also holds great additional value.
-According to the CFA Institute, some of the values of the charter include:
+The CFA charter also holds excellent added value.
+According to the CFA Institute, some of the benefits of the charter include:

-- Powerful global network of top industry professionals
+- A robust global network of top industry professionals

 - Strong foundation and commitment to ethics and professionalism

 - Real-world skills for making complex investment decisions

 - Recognized and welcomed by markets and employers globally